alligatore/core/docs/en_US/update.md

 You can also use the button **Check for updates** To do it manually.
 If you want to perform a manual check, you can press the button "Check for updates".

-The button **To safeguard** is to be used when you change the options in the table below, to specify not to update certain plugins if necessary.
+The button **Save** is to be used when you change the options in the table below, to specify not to update certain plugins if necessary.

 ## Update the Core